HoursDEV01/Hours/README.md

 Hours Core integration/staging tree
 =====================================
+01/2026
+The Android app is nearing a beta and work will continue on to iOS after.
+We have passed 2 million Hours mined so far!

 06/06/2025
 Approaching 1 million coins mined.
-Work continues on Windows and Mobile apps.

 03/01/2025
 Project domain updates about done to break Hours Coin off from the Flight Systems network.